Go Back

 • 1 Tbsp soy sauce

-• 1 tsp salt (fine or powdered)
+• 1 tsp salt (finely ground or powdered)

-• ½ tsp sugar (fine or powdered)
+• ½ tsp sugar (finely ground or powdered)

 Instructions